fpagliughi/sockpp/README.md

 Note that the options in the config file should already be present in the file but commented out by default.
 Simply uncomment them, save, and build.

-### [Experimental] SocketCAN (CANbus on Linux)
+### CANbus on Linux with SocketCAN [Experimental]

-The Controller Area Network (CAN bus) is a relatively simple protocol typically used by microcontrollers to communicate inside an automobile or industrial machine.
-Linux has the _SocketCAN_ package which allows processes to share access to a physical CAN bus interface using Raw sockets in user space.
+The Controller Area Network (CAN bus) is a relatively simple protocol typically used by microcontrollers to communicate inside an automobile or industrial machine over a twisted pair of wires.
+Linux has the _SocketCAN_ package which allows processes to share access to a physical CAN bus interface using raw sockets in user space.
 See: [Linux SocketCAN](https://www.kernel.org/doc/html/latest/networking/can.html)

-At the lowest level, CAN devices write individual packets, called "frames" to a specific numeric addresses on the bus.
+At the lowest level, CAN devices write individual packets, called "frames", to a specific numeric ID (addresses) for each frame.
+There is no master on the bus; all nodes can read and write at will.
+In the event that multiple nodes transmit at the same time, the collision is won by the frame with the highest priority, determined as the one with the lowest ID.
+The other nodes back-off and can retry later.

-For example a device with a temperature sensor might read the temperature peirodically and write it to the bus as a raw 32-bit integer, like:
+As an example, consider a device with a temperature sensor.
+The device might read the temperature periodically and write it to the bus as a raw 32-bit integer, like:

 ```
 can_address addr("CAN0");